exegeist/sep-mypy/README.md

 New test created to test the function `get_line_rate()` in `mypy/report.py`.

-NB!
+N.B.
 Only the file `mypy/test/test_line_rate.py` is relevant to this section. https://github.com/exegeist/sep-mypy/compare/master...exegeist:sep-mypy:Justin-working

 Old coverage results for `get_line_rate()`: